Still active duty. 10 years traditional red team, one AI task order in, OSAI underway. Sharing what I learn as I go.

 Distilled for people who have to actually exploit or defend this in the next 30 days, not the next conference cycle.

 The writing here is personal.
-The formal work — engagements, task orders, assessments — lives at Crow's Nest, an LLC focused on offensive security across traditional and AI systems.
-Not actively taking new clients right now, but the work is real.
+Formal work lives at Crow's Nest, an LLC for offensive security across traditional and AI systems.

 crows-nest.tech ↗